Long Eared Domestic Cats

 It is the Abyssinian cat's restlessness and willfulness which means they are not the best pet for everyone.
 If they don't have enough stimulation, they can grow depressed.
 They need to be played with and cuddled or they may develop behavioral problems to express their unhappiness.

 The Siamese cat is one of the originators of many of the long eared cats on this list.
 For example, the long triangular face of the Oriental cat comes from the Siamese which is similarly shaped.
 One of the most ancient cat breeds, the Siamese has developed over the centuries.
-This means there is actually a little argument over whether they should be included on our long eared cat list.
+This means there is a little argument over whether they should be included on our long-eared cat list.
 The reason is that during the mid-20th century, the taste for a longer slender look appealed more to many breeders.
 This resulted in the Modern Siamese cat which is more often shown and has longer ears.
-The Traditional Siamese is now much less common and has shorter ears.
+The Traditional Siamese, also known as the Thai cat, is now much less common and has shorter ears.

 The Siamese cat has different variations, but generally they have darker points of color on the extremities and lighter whiteness on the main part of the body.
 The reason for this is due to a form of heat sensitive albinism.
 The warmer parts of the body do not activate the enzyme which produces melanin, giving the white appearance on these areas.
 The cooler areas are those on the face, paws, tail, legs and, of course, the tips of their long ears.
 The dark color appears due to the melanin activation.